bayoaws/awx-repos/README.md

 # Adebayo
-This is Stanislas Fagbohoun ansible projects
+This is Adebayo Odoun-itan projects